aleaguilar01/tinyapp/README.md

 - `POST /logout`: Logs out the current user.
 - `GET /u/:id`: Redirects to the long URL associated with the specified short URL ID.

+## Strech
+- `Method Override`: Uses forms PUT and DELETE.
+- `Analytics`: Keeps track of when an URL was created, the number of unique visits, the vitis log and displays it on the edit page for the URL.

 ## Installation

 1. Clone the repository: `git clone https://github.com/aleaguilar01/tinyapp.git`